Ferm0494/Shooter-Game/README.md

 4. Install dependencies with `npm install`

-5. Start the server with `npm run build`
+5. Start the server with `npm run start`

 ## Test the game: